praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 Screenshot of hugo site without styles -->

-Now let's add tailwind.
+Now, let's add tailwind.

 ## Install Packages

-Run the following command in your terminal to add a package.json file, complete the steps that it asks for.
+Run the following command in your terminal to add a package.json file and complete the required steps.

 ```sh
 npm init